dotnet/AspNetCore.Docs/aspnetcore/fundamentals/websockets.md

 ## When to use it

 Use WebSockets when you need to work directly with a socket connection.
-A typical reason is a need for best possible performance for real-time games.
+For example, you might need the best possible performance for a real-time game.

-[ASP.NET SignalR](https://docs.microsoft.com/aspnet/signalr/overview/getting-started/introduction-to-signalr) provides a richer application model for real-time functionality, but SignalR does not run on ASP.NET Core.
+[ASP.NET SignalR](https://docs.microsoft.com/aspnet/signalr/overview/getting-started/introduction-to-signalr) provides a richer application model for real-time functionality, but it runs only on ASP.NET, not ASP.NET Core.
 A Core version of SignalR is under development; to follow its progress, see the [GitHub repository for SignalR Core](https://github.com/aspnet/SignalR).

 If you don't want to wait for SignalR Core, you can use WebSockets directly now.
-But you might have to develop features that SignalR would provide, such as these:
+But you might have to develop features that SignalR would provide, such as:

 * Support for a broader range of browser versions by using automatic fallback to alternative transport methods.
 * Automatic reconnection when a connection drops.